leparrain777/TrackmaniaAKAlternative/README.md

 I created this as a test for an idea I had as an alternative to action keys.
 It works like this:
 1. Press and hold the activation key (default `d`)
 2. While holding, tap/press left/right to start steering
     - Instead of your steering input being fixed, it will gradually increase from 15% - 100%.
-Exact rate is 4% / 120th of a second, and decays of 0.2 seconds to 2% / 120th of a second
+Exact rate is 4% / 120th of a second, and decays over 0.2 seconds to 2% / 120th of a second
 3. Your steering is held as long as you hold the activation key.
-You can adjust it by pressing left/ right
+You can adjust it by pressing left/right
-4. One you release the activation key, it works just like an action key would: your steering is locked to whatever percentage you built it up to while holding
+4. Once you release the activation key, it works just like an action key would: your steering is locked to whatever percentage you built it up to while holding
 5. Pressing the reset key (default `f`) will bring you back to 100% steering
 6. Pressing the activation key again will restart the process